 In the event of interrupted service, extra office staff will take the children’s emergency numbers to the firehouse or to BASE to contact parents.

+Mandated Reporter

 What is a Mandated Reporter?

-By Connecticut State law, employees of The Winsted Area Child Care Center are mandated reporters for all suspected cases of child abuse and/or neglect or a child at risk.
-The Connecticut Abuse “Hot Line” number is 1-800-228-5437.
+Connecticut law requires certain citizens to report suspected child abuse and neglect.
+These mandated reporters are people in professions or occupations that have contact with children or whose primary focus is children.
+The law requires that they report suspected child abuse or neglect.
+Under Connecticut General Statute, Section 17a-101, the following are considered mandated reporters:

+Any person paid to care for a child in any public or private facility, child day care center, group day care home or family day care home which is licensed by the State.

 We stress that when a call is made to DCF it is in good faith and strictly for the protection of the child.
 We are not required to inform parents or guardians if such a report is made.

+What Must Be Reported?

+Mandated reporters are required to report or cause a report to be made when, in the ordinary course of their employment or profession, they have reasonable cause to suspect or believe that a child under the age of 18 has been abused, neglected or is placed in imminent risk of serious harm.
+(Connecticut General Statutes §17a-101a)

-Definition of child abuse: any child under the age of 18 years who has had physical injury or injuries inflicted upon him or her by a person responsible for his or her health, welfare or care or by a person given access to the child by the responsible person other than by accidental means or has injuries which are at variance with the history given to them, or is in a condition which is the result of maltreatment such as, but not limited to, malnutrition or cruel punishment or has been neglected.[17a-101 (b) 46b-120]
+Child Abuse occurs where a child has had physical injury inflicted upon him or her other than by accidental means, has injuries at variance with history given of them, or is in a condition resulting in maltreatment, such as, but not limited to, malnutrition, sexual molestation or exploitation, deprivation of necessities, emotional maltreatment or cruel punishment.
+(Connecticut General Statutes §46b-120)

-Child at risk: reasonable cause to believe or suspect a child is in danger of being abused as opposed to belief that the abuse has actually occurred.
-[17a-102]
+Child Neglect occurs where a child has been abandoned, is being denied proper care and attention physically, emotionally, or morally, or is being permitted to live under conditions, circumstances or associations injurious to his well-being.
+(Connecticut General Statutes §46b-120)

+By Connecticut State law, employees of The Winsted Area Child Care Center are mandated reporters for all suspected cases of child abuse and/or neglect or a child at risk and receive training annually.
+The Connecticut Abuse and Neglect “Careline” number is 1-800-842-2288.

 Parent/Guardian Substance Abuse Policy

 Should an adult arrive to pick up a child whom is suspected to have consumed alcohol or other impairing substance the child will not be released.
 Staff will call an authorized adult on the pickup permission to pick up the child.
 By Connecticut State law, mandated reporters must report repeat offenders to the Department of Children and Families.

-As professionals in Child Care, we are mandated to report any suspected child abuse or neglect to the Department of Children and Families.
-Should you have any questions, please contact their Torrington Office at 496-5700.

 Your Child’s Classroom

 Your child’s classroom is designed to provide a stimulating environment which encourages the child to solve problems, make decisions, begin activities, ask questions, and explore and experiment with educational materials.
+Each classroom environment is set up around learning centers.
+These centers may include areas for:

+Creative Art

+Library/Writing Center

+Dramatic Play

+Blocks

+Science/Discovery and Math

+Music and Movement

+Sensory Exploration

-Determining your child’s placement
+Determining your Child’s Placement